 Both tennis rackets have the exact same balance at 4 points head light.

-Head light rackets are becoming the norm as players like the maneuverability and control you get with a more head light racket.
+Head light rackets are becoming the norm as players like the maneuverability and control you get with a more head light frame.

 Frame Stiffness Rating

-Both rackets have relatively high stiffness ratings at 69 for the E100 and 65 for the V100.
+Both rackets have relatively high stiffness ratings at 67 for the Ezone 100 and 65 for the Vcore 100.

-If you are looking for a tennis racket that is arm friendly then check out our article on the best tennis rackets for tennis elbow.
+If you are looking for a tennis racket that is more arm friendly then check out my article on the best tennis rackets for tennis elbow.

 Beam Width